Tiger Canyons, Free State

 Did you know?

-Some say there are fewer than 1500 tigers left in the wild.
+It is estimated there are as few as 3 200 tigers are left in the wild.

 There is nothing that truly prepares you for the majesty of an untamed tiger close up.

-Especially when that huge, full-grown tiger leaps onto the dented bonnet of the game drive vehicle you’re in, and gives a series of chuffs (tiger talk) to communicate his happiness to see you.
-It’s at moments like these that you’ll be deeply grateful that the vehicle has sturdy bars protecting you from a playful bat from one of his gigantic paws.
+Especially when that huge, full-grown big cat leaps on to the dented bonnet of the game drive vehicle you’re in, and gives a series of chuffs (tiger talk) to communicate his happiness to see you.
+It’s at moments like these that you're deeply grateful the vehicle has sturdy bars protecting you from a playful bat from one of its gigantic paws.

 Tigers don’t naturally occur in Africa.
-But maverick conservationist and film-maker John Varty, who has a passion for big cats, has established an African sanctuary for them at Tiger Canyons outside the little Karoo town of Philippolis.
+But maverick conservationist and film-maker John Varty, who has a passion for big cats, has established an African sanctuary for them at Tiger Canyons outside the little Karoo town of Philippolis in the Free State.

-Tiger Canyons is a massive piece of land 25km away from the historic town of Philippolis.
+Tiger Canyons is a massive piece of land 25km from Philippolis.
 Although technically in the semi-arid Karoo, it includes part of the plunging ravines of the Vanderkloof Dam.
 Tigers adore water and are able to live in a variety of habitats, from snowy Siberia to jungle tropics to arid north-eastern India.

 Despite John Varty’s background of luxurious Londolozi, this is not an opulent place – for tourists at least.
 There is no accommodation (you stay in town if you’re overnighting), and every bit of available funding goes to the tigers.